David-Way/david-way.github.io/content/blog/accessibilty-toolkit/accessibility-toolkit.md

 {% describedlink
   "Flesch Kincaid Calculator",
   "https://charactercalculator.com/flesch-reading-ease/",
-  "Gauge the accessibility of your written contetn.
+  "Gauge the accessibility of your written content.
 An online tool that evaluates the readability of a piece of text.
 The tool gives both ease of reading score and calculates the reading grade level which equates the texts complexity to an American school grade level."
 %}
 {% describedlink
   "WebFX",